codeblitz97/discord-authorize/README.md

 res.cookie("access_token", newAccessToken.access_token);
 ```

+### Full code

+If you want the full code visit [this](https://github.com/codeblitz97/discord-authorize/blob/main/test/index.js)

 ## Conclusion

 `discord-authorize` simplifies Discord authentication in Node.js applications.
 By following this guide, you can effortlessly integrate Discord authentication, user information retrieval, and token management into your projects.